dapr/java-sdk/examples/src/main/java/io/dapr/examples/invoke/http/README.md

 ### Running the InvokeClient sample

 The Invoke client sample uses the Dapr SDK for invoking the remote method.
-The main method declares a Dapr Client using the DaprClientBuilder class.
-Notice that this builder gets two serializer implementations in the constructor: One is for Dapr's sent and recieved objects, and second is for objects to be persisted.
+The main method declares a Dapr Client using the `DaprClientBuilder` class.
+Notice that [DaprClientBuilder](https://github.com/dapr/java-sdk/blob/master/sdk/src/main/java/io/dapr/client/DaprClientBuilder.java) can receive two optional serializers: `withObjectSerializer()` is for Dapr's sent and received objects, and `withStateSerializer()` is for objects to be persisted.
 It needs to know the method name to invoke as well as the application id for the remote application.
+This example, we stick to the [default serializer](https://github.com/dapr/java-sdk/blob/master/sdk/src/main/java/io/dapr/serializer/DefaultObjectSerializer.java).
 In `InvokeClient.java` file, you will find the `InvokeClient` class and the `main` method.
 See the code snippet below:

 ```java
 public class InvokeClient {